daytonamelia/daytonamelia/README.md

 ## Bioinformatician, molecular biologist, and lover of logic and problem-solving.

 - 🔭 I’m currently working on a pipeline to identify linked regions of causative mutations in a genome.
-- 🌱 I’m learning about bioinformatics, genomics, and statistics at the University of Oregon.
+- 🌱 I’m studying bioinformatics, genomics, and statistics at the University of Oregon.
 - ❤️ I'm passionate about scientific communication and making bioinformatic tools accessible.
 - ⚡ Fun fact: The video game RollerCoaster Tycoon was written almost entirely in x86 assembly language!